Scottish clubs in Europe - what do we now know?

 Celtic's Hampden triumph has also benefitted both Hearts and Hibs, who finished the season in fourth and fifth respectively.

-The Tynecastle side will now enter the Conference League qualifiers at the third-round stage, but they will have to overcome two opponents to reach the groups for the second season in a row.
+The Tynecastle side will now enter the Conference League qualifiers at the third-round stage, with the draw 24 July, but they will have to overcome two opponents to reach the groups for the second season in a row.
+They kick things off on 10 August.

 Meanwhile, Edinburgh rivals Hibs have been handed a sneaky backdoor pass into the previous round, meaning they make a return to European football after missing out last year.